-- Direct Economic Impacts: Describe potential direct economic impacts on the community of Fort Providence in particular, and on the other communities affected by all weather access across the Mackenzie River (e.g. employment, local services). - I-2 Indirect Economic Impacts: Describe potential indirect economic impacts and their significance on the Northwest Territories. - I-3 Direct Socio-Cultural Impacts: Describe potential direct impacts on the social and cultural environment of NWT communities affected by all weather access across the Mackenzie River (e.g. changes in traffic volume and results on other community attributes). - Indirect Socio-Cultural Impacts: Describe potential indirect impacts on the social and cultural environment of NWT communities affected by all weather access across the Mackenzie River.
+I-1 Direct Economic Impacts: Describe potential direct economic impacts on the community of Fort Providence in particular, and on the other communities affected by all weather access across the Mackenzie River (e.g. employment.

+- tolls, cost of local supplies and services). - I-2 Indirect Economic Impacts: Describe potential indirect economic impacts and their significance on the Northwest Territories (e.g. cost of living). - I-3 Direct Socio-Cultural Impacts: Describe potential direct impacts on the social and cultural environment of NWT communities affected by all weather access across the Mackenzie River (e.g. changes in traffic volume and results on other community attributes, effects on river users and river traffic). - Indirect Socio-Cultural Impacts: Describe potential indirect impacts on the social and cultural environment of NWT communities affected by all weather access across the Mackenzie River.
+Describe other indirect socio-cultural impacts (including impacts to current employees working on the Mackenzie River Ferry).